chronolator/DotFiles/README.md

 #fi
 ```

-Be aware that this installation has only been tested on Debian.
+Be aware that this installation has only been tested on Fedora.
 These are the dependency versions that were used for testing:
 ```
 zsh 5.8.1